 I never understood the craze that was going on with banana bread one time on the Internet.
 Everybody was baking it, but for me, it was totally out of focus for a quite while.
-I guess it didn’t sound interesting enough to me to spend my time in kitchen baking it.
+I guess it didn’t sound interesting enough to me to spend my time in the kitchen baking it.
 Boy, I was missing a lot!
 However, recently I came across a recipe for banana bread made with kefir on the inside of the package of local Croatian Z’bregov kefir yogurt.
 The recipe for this kefir banana bread seemed very simple and I was attracted to the kefir as one of the ingredients so I decided to give it a try!
-Several attempts resulted with fragrant, slightly sweet, moist banana bread that lures you to serve it with some freshly made coffee.
+Several attempts resulted in fragrant, slightly sweet, moist banana bread that lures you to serve it with some freshly made coffee.
 Or tea.

 The origin of the banana bread

 If you’re like me, then you might have wondered: “Who was the first to think of putting overripe bananas in bread?”
-I had no choice but to satisfy curiosity and explore what the Google says about it.
+I had no choice but to satisfy my curiosity and explore what Google says about it.

 The second circumstance is related to the well-known Great Depression, the world economic crisis that had its peak in the early 1930s.
-The crisis, starting in the United States, quickly spread to other continents, and since it has resulted in high unemployment, the US households had to find new ways to save some money.
+The crisis, starting in the United States, quickly spread to other continents, and since it has resulted in high unemployment, US households had to find new ways to save some money.
 Everything had to be used and nothing was allowed to be thrown away.
 And here we come to banana bread!
 Of course, one can not say for certain who was the first person who baked it, but during that period recipes for banana bread were beginning to emerge in many American cookbooks.

 Of course, the recipes were changing and adapting to the spirit of the time.
 That’s why we today witness the multitude of banana bread recipe variations.
 But that is also its advantage.

 Why do you have to make kefir banana bread?